SaltwaterDev/AI-backend/README.md

 # AI-backend
-This repositroey store the files we need for developing different ML model.
+This repositroey stores the files we need for developing different ML model.

 ## Type of files